 titles (individuals)—”Dr.” is typically the only title used in copy on first reference.
 In faculty lists, “Professor” (or “Prof.”) may be used for individuals without doctorates.
 See the entry on second references for more information on the use of titles.

-URLs—Do not use the preceding http:// in most situations and depending on the audience do not use www.
+URLs—Do not use the preceding https:// in most situations, and depending on the audience do not use www.